Proposed FCRA Liability Harmonization Act

 “Employment” is defined broadly to include temporary or seasonal work, part-time, contracted or contingent work, work on commission, work through the services of a temporary or other employment agency or any form of vocational or educational training with or without pay.

-The Ordinance does not cover employers who are required by law to obtain information regarding an applicant’s conviction, or those who are prohibited by law from hiring an applicant who has been convicted of a crime.
+The Ordinance does not cover employers who are required by law to obtain information regarding an candidate’s conviction, or those who are prohibited by law from hiring an candidate who has been convicted of a crime.
 The Ordinance also does not apply to an individual who, because of a criminal conviction, cannot lawfully hold the position, regardless of whether the conviction has been expunged, judicially ordered sealed, statutorily eradicated, or judicially dismissed following probation.
-Last, the Ordinance does not apply to an applicant required to possess or use a firearm during employment.
+Last, the Ordinance does not apply to an candidate required to possess or use a firearm during employment.

 Unlawful Hiring Practices